The Cure (The Cure album): Production and content

 The artwork was designed by Smith's nephews and nieces: children who were unaware that their drawings were to be put on the album.
 The drawings were supposed to be of a 'good dream' and a 'bad dream' from each niece and nephew.
 Smith compiled the best drawings on the album and then produced it.

+Robert Smith said in 2024 in an interview with BBC Radio 6 Music presenter Matt Everitt that the album was his least favourite "The Cure album is probably my least favourite album that we’ve made.
+I don't like some of it, it's the only album that I don’t think works." but also said his favourite song from the album was "Before Three".

 Promotion

 The Cure is the first record by the band released by producer Ross Robinson's I Am label, with whom the Cure signed a three-album deal.
 To promote the album, the band appeared at several festivals in Europe and the United States in spring 2004.
 They also premièred the song "The End of the World" on The Tonight Show with Jay Leno.
 In the summer of 2004, the band launched the Curiosa festival, where they performed shows across the United States with a number of bands who have been inspired by the Cure, including Mogwai, Interpol and Muse.
 The band then performed in Mexico, followed by additional festivals and televised performances in Europe, culminating with the end of 2004.
 By the end of the year, every song from The Cure had been performed live by the band.